campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 Even *more* interesting is that enemies can use these emblems and their abilities, too.
 I'll admit that the Emblems seemed a little *too* overpowered in *Engage's* first half, but proved to be absolutely essential in the second half in order to contend with enemies using these same tools against you.

-One final note on the game's <text-with-tooltip :tooltip="'For each battle, the game gives you 10 opportunities to revert the game\'s state back to an earlier point in time.'">"rewind system"</text-with-tooltip>: some people online seem to absolutely *detest* its inclusion in modern *Fire Emblem* games, but I think most of their arguments boil down to "you're not a real gamer".
-Fortunately for me, I value my time far greater than what people on the internet that I've never met think of me, and I'd imagine that most well-adjusted players will feel the same.
-I *suppose* you could make an argument that the absence of a safety net makes battles more tense and dramatic, but no one is forcing a gun to anyone's head to use the feature.
+I also want to briefly discuss the game's <text-with-tooltip :tooltip="'For each battle, the game gives you 10 opportunities to revert the game\'s state back to an earlier point in time.'">"rewind system"</text-with-tooltip>: some people online seem to absolutely *detest* its inclusion in modern *Fire Emblem* games, but I think most of their arguments boil down to "you're not a real gamer".
+Fortunately for me, my time is far more valuable than the opinions of people on the internet that I've never met, and I'd imagine that most well-adjusted players will feel the same.
+I *suppose* you could make an argument that the absence of a safety net would make battles more tense and dramatic, but no one is forcing a gun to anyone's head to use it.
 Overall, I welcomed the feature.

-In summary: *Engage* is a strategy game, first and foremost.
+In summary:  above all else, *Engage* is a strategy game.
 Past the anime cringe, threadbare story, and sleep-inducing downtime between battles (all of which I'll get to below), the game is a masterclass in addictive, thoughtful, and flexible strategy game design.
 For that reason alone, I'd recommend it both to newcomers to the genre *and* fans of the series.

 ## The Bad Stuff
 Unfortunately, despite my praise, there are a number of issues with this game that keep it from being truly sublime.
 I'd wager that most of them won't be deal beakers for most people, so instead of spending paragraphs on each one, I'll briefly touch on each point: